Azure/azureml-assets/SUPPORT.md

 # Support

+Materials in this repo are provided under the MIT License; use of the materials to access and use Azure services is subject to the applicable service terms (see https://azure.microsoft.com/en-us/support/legal/).

 ## How to file issues and get help

 This project uses GitHub Issues to track bugs and feature requests.
 Please search the existing